RedHatInsights/payload-tracker/README.md

 Integration
 --------------------
 Simply send a message on the ‘platform.payload-status’ for your given Kafka MQ Broker in the appropriate environment.
-Currently, the only required fields are ‘service,’ ‘payload_id’ and ‘status,’ however this may change.The format is as follows:
+Currently, the only required fields are ‘service,’ ‘payload_id,‘ ‘status,’ and ‘date‘ however this may change.The format is as follows:

 ```
 {